 Paul Kaye with the 8am ‘news in brief’ and Dave on The Rabbit Patch Breakfast Show from 24th February 1966.
 This clip is taken from a recording available from

 www.azanorak.com.
 Our thanks to Ray Robinson (duration 4 minutes 45 seconds)

 Dave left Radio London in April 1966.
 Three things convinced him it was time to move on: he had become ill with kidney stones caused, he believed, by lime deposits in the ship's water supply; he had fallen in

 love with future wife Dawn; and his agent Chris Peers had found him other work - three shows a week on Radio Luxembourg and live gigs with Mecca Ballrooms.
 They would pay considerably better than Radio London.
 He said goodbye to

 his listeners in the ‘Big L column’ in Disc & Music Echo, issue dated 30th April 1966.
-Around this time Dave was heard again on vinyl, introducing Geno Washington & the Ram Jam Band
+Later that year Dave was heard again on vinyl, introducing Geno Washington & the Ram Jam Band

 on their concert album Hand Clappin' Foot Stompin' Funky-Butt ...
 Live!

 Cutting from ‘Radio Times’ kindly provided by George Morris.